 - Plead ignorance.

-- Don’t bring annoying shit that will make the host more flustered.
+- Don’t bring annoying stuff that will make the host more flustered.

 - Give useful, thoughtful gifts to be consumed after the party.